turingschool/curriculum-site/module2/projects/coupon-codes-api/index.md

 title: Coupon Codes API
 ---

-This project is an extension of the Rails Engine group project.
+This project is an extension of the Little Shop group project.
 You will add functionality for merchants to create coupons for their shop.

 ## Learning Goals